pomme-clic/s-money-documentation/docs/docs/payments/topup.md

 2-	Declare the UTF-8 encoding

-3-	Create a <form> </ form> form with 4 containers identified by an id attribute.
+3-	Create a form with 4 containers identified by an id attribute.

 4-	Configure the hosted fields library